Yanmen Pass: Modern China

-During the Second Sino-Japanese War (the Chinese theater of World War II), He Bingyan led the 716th Regiment of his 358th Brigade of He Long's 120th Division of the Eighth Route Army in an ambush the Imperial Japanese Army forces at Yanmen Pass on 18 October 1937 as part of the ongoing battles of Xinkou.
-The regiment killed 300 Japanese and destroyed 20 vehicles, then held the area as part of an attempt to cut Japanese lines of supply and communication as they pushed forward to Taiyuan.
+During the Second Sino-Japanese War (the Chinese theater of World War II), He Bingyan led the 716th Regiment of his 358th Brigade of He Long's 120th Division of the Eighth Route Army in an ambush on the Imperial Japanese Army forces at Yanmen Pass on 18 October 1937 as part of the ongoing battles of Xinkou.
+The regiment claimed to have killed or wounded more than 300 Japanese troops and destroyed more than 20 vehicles at a cost of 112 casualties, then held the area as part of an attempt to cut Japanese lines of supply and communication as they pushed forward to Taiyuan.
 There was also a skirmish during the night of 20 October, then an assault on a second supply column the next day.
 This supposedly took out around 200 Japanese and "hundreds" of vehicles.
 The Japanese were then obliged to begin air assaults and dedicate the Ushiromiya Division to push He's men further north.

 Following the war, Yanmen Pass was reckoned as part of the boundary of China's "Third Front", which was used by national authorities in planning infrastructure investment and military defenses.
 Yanmen Township was created in 2001 from the merger of parts of some of Dai County's smaller settlements, particularly Shangtian and Baicaokou.
 The Yanmen Pass Scenic Area was named a AAAAA attraction by the China National Tourism Administration in 2017.